Last Updated: February 19, 2021

 The company is set to build three international submarine cables:

 Although not all of Google’s acquisitions turn profitable, they are strategic investments.
-Google implements their services into its own, thus increasing the company’s influence on different markets.
+Google implements their services on its own, thus increasing the company’s influence on different markets.

 Take Waze, for example.
 It doesn’t make that much money (considering the purchase cost).
 Still, the live traffic information provided by Waze turned Google Maps into the number one mapping service.

 And even the Motorola Mobility deal has had its benefits.
-Despite the $10 billion write-down, Google obtained more than 17,000 technology patents.
+Despite the $10 billion write-downs, Google obtained more than 17,000 technology patents.